 - 1. Build relationships with entities providing first responders that may be operating outside the current sphere of the formal EMS system. - 2.
 Encourage all such entities to request recognition by REMSA and to operate in a manner that is consistent with all local EMS agency policies. - 3.
 Develop and enter into written agreements with such entities as deemed appropriate. - 4.
-Update AED Polices to polices to make public safety AED and public AED more reasonable to obtain and maintain.
+Update policies, protocols and procedures consistent with CCR Title 22, Chapter 1.5 for 2018.

-- ☐ Short-Range Plan (one year or less) - □ Long-Range Plan (more than one year)
+\boxtimes Short-Range Plan (one year or less) Long-Range Plan (more than one year)